Pasta — Nutrients, Health Benefits, And Shopping Tips

 📦

-Store dried pasta in an airtight container in a cool, dry place for up to one to two years.
-Cooked pasta should be refrigerated in an airtight container and used within three to five days.
+Store dried pasta in a sealed container in a cool, dry area for up to 1-2 years.
+Refrigerate cooked pasta in a sealed container and consume within 3-5 days.

 Health benefits